AdaCore/learn/content/courses/advanced-ada/chapters/subprograms_modularity.rst

     end Show_Test;

-As expected, since :ada:`Test` is private, we get a compilation error because this procedure cannot be referred in the :ada:`Show_Test` procedure.
+As expected, since :ada:`Test` is private, we get a compilation error because this procedure cannot be referenced in the :ada:`Show_Test` procedure.

 .. admonition:: In the Ada Reference Manual